diecatiamonteiro/dog-breath-counter-TypeScript/README.md

 - [x] Improve responsiveness of all page
 - [x] Improve accessibility of all repo
 - [x] Improve documentation across repo
-- [ ] Fix errors & warnings from console
+- [x] Fix errors & warnings from console
-- [ ] Add InfoDialog
+- [x] Add InfoDialog
-- [ ] Test with Lighthouse for performance and accessibility for mobile and desktop
+- [x] Test with Lighthouse for performance and accessibility for mobile and desktop
+- [x] Fix bugs in generate & send report features
 - [ ] Integrate Parlant
 - [ ] Integration tests (Cypress)